 Accounting System Review Audits

-Companies trying to secure a contract from the federal government must have a well-designed and accurate accounting system.
+Companies trying to secure a contract from the federal government must have a well-designed and accurate government approved accounting system.
 This is because the first thing that government agencies do is check whether or not your company is following proper accounting policies.
 The government always ensures that your accounting procedures are by the book before approving funds for any cost type work.

 To check that the contractor strictly follows the appropriate accounting process, the DCAA office follows two accounting system reviews practices: